 Slotted in the Saturday schedule right after The Mary Tyler Moore Show--both programs being produced by MTM

 Enterprises--Newhart’s series enjoyed top-20 Nielsen ratings, at least during its initial three years.
 And its popularity has endured.
 In 1977, Time magazine ranked The Bob Newhart Show as one of the “100 Best TV Shows of All-TIME.”
 The series continues to be enjoyed in syndication, and there’s even a commemorative life-size statue of Newhart in his Bob Hartley role located at Chicago’s Navy Pier.
-(The piece TV Land, which has often broadcast Bob Newhart repeats.)
+(The piece was commissioned by nostalgic network TV Land, which has often broadcast Bob Newhart repeats.)

 Newhart himself went on after this program’s cancellation to star in another highly regarded situation comedy, Newhart, which found him playing a straight-man role again, this time as Dick Loudon, an author and the perpetually put-upon owner of a small-town Vermont inn.
 Newhart lasted even longer than its predecessor--from October 1982 until May 1990--and concluded with a surprising and wonderful scene that tied the two series together.
 In it, Newhart, reprising his role as Bob Hartley--wakes up in bed with wife Emily and tells her that he’s had the weirdest dream.
 In it, he was a New England innkeeper living among the most bizarre people.
 “Many in the studio audience (and millions of television viewers),” explains Wikipedia, “realized with a shock that the entire Newhart series (and presumably Dick Loudon’s entire existence) had just been revealed to have been nothing more than a dream in the mind of Bob Newhart’s 1970s character.”
 If you’ve never seen that scene, I have embedded it above.